Handball: Norway beat South Korea to make final

 The teams met in the group stages and the pulsating encounter ended 27-27, but with Norway entering the semi-final having scraped past Brazil and South Korea's confidence high after dispatching Russia, the Asians were fancied.

-Norway coach Thorir Hergeirsson said the quarter-final scare against Brazil, when they came back from six goals down in the second half to win 21-19, had woken his team up.
+Norway coach Thorir Hergeirsson said the quarter-final scare against Brazil, when they won 21-19, had woken his team up.

 "I think in the second half against Brazil we came back to ourselves.
 We were doubting our qualities but we worked hard to get our identity back.
 When the girls get back to themselves there are few teams that are better," the Icelander said.